BrightspaceUI/core/README.md

 `/mixins/` - Mixins for use in your web components (ex. localize, RTL, etc)

+`/screenshots/` - Screenshots of for the readme file. (this code does not get shipped)

 `/test/` - Unit and Visual-Diff tests

-`/tools/` - Development tools for building, testing, etc. (this code does not get shipped)
+`/tools/` - Development tools for building, testing, etc.

 ## Developing, Testing and Contributing